markhatchell/JS-Electrical-Engineering-Equations/README.md

 [![CircleCI](https://circleci.com/gh/markhatchell/JS-Electrical-Engineering-Equations.svg?style=svg)](https://circleci.com/gh/markhatchell/JS-Electrical-Engineering-Equations)

-This is an ES6/ES2015 library of Electrical Engineering Equations
+This is an ES6/ES2015 library of Electrical Engineering Equations.
+It works with Typescript, es6, and es5.

 # Installation